Things to do in South London, ENGLANDMAP

-Other South London attractions are the Old Vic Theatre (enjoying a renaissance under Kevin Spacey's leadership), the Imperial War Museum (the nation's war museum), and The Oval cricket ground (the ground on which The Ashes were born).
+Other south London attractions are the Old Vic Theatre (enjoying a renaissance), the Imperial War Museum (the nation's premier war museum), and The Oval cricket ground (the ground on which The Ashes were born).

 Designed by Renzo Piano (the architect responsible for the Pompidou centre), and built between March 2009 and July 2012, this striking pyramidal glass-clad building dominates the London skyline to the south of the Thames.

 The Shard comprises 95 floors (72 of them habitable), 110,000 square metres of space, and 44 elevators.
 Floors 2-28 are devoted to office space, with restaurants occupying floors 31-33.
 The Shangri-La Hotel occupies floors 34-52, offering 200 luxuriously appointed rooms.